vmeng/spindle-code/speechToText/README.md

         java -mx800m -jar bin/Transcriber.jar file.wav

-- NOTE: the audio .wav file should be 16khz, 16-bit, 1 channel, little-endian signed integer (lpcm)
+- The audio .wav file should be 16khz, 16-bit, 1 channel, little-endian signed integer (lpcm)

+## Notes

+- Configuration may not be optimal.
+You could adjust some of the parameters (beams, language model weight, word insertion penalty, etc) depending on your task.

+- We used different models to generate our automatic transcription such as a British English dictionary.
+If you would be interested in it please get in contact with us.

 ## Links

-- [Truly Madly Wordly](http://trulymadlywordly.blogspot.co.uk/2011/12/sphinx4-speech-recognition-results-for.html) uses CMU Sphinx4 for the transcription of lectures.
+- [Truly Madly Wordly](http://trulymadlywordly.blogspot.co.uk/2011/12/sphinx4-speech-recognition-results-for.html) uses CMU Sphinx4 for the transcription of university lectures.

 ## Tags